uwadonat/re-fomer/README.md

 ## About The Project

-In this project I Implemented the multiple ways to build a form in rails that can send parameters to a controller so that it can build an instance of a model with those parameters. we built our form using HTML, Form_tag and finally using Form_with.
+In this project I Implemented the multiple ways to build a form in rails that can send parameters to a controller so that it can build an instance of a model with those parameters.
+I built our form using HTML, Form_tag and finally using Form_with.
 I also added features for edit and delete record from database as optional.